cloudpilot-emu/cloudpilot-emu.github.io/app/assets/doc/cards.md

 * Mobile: swipe on the card name from left-to-right, and choose th cyan colour'Share' icon.

+You can choose to either save a gzip compressed or a plain file system image.
 An image of the card will then proceed to download.

 ### Deleting a card